Brian3010/WildRoute/note.md

 14. Event Listings: Provide information about upcoming outdoor events, such as marathons, cycling races, or adventure festivals.
 15. Mobile Responsiveness: Ensure that the app is mobile-friendly and responsive for a seamless user experience on different devices.

-P/s: This prioritization focuses on the core functionality of your app, starting with providing detailed listings of outdoor activities and allowing user engagement through reviews and ratings.
-It then moves on to essential features like trail maps, activity search, and user profiles.
-As you progress, you can add more advanced features like photography and sharing, equipment recommendations, and weather conditions.
-Finally, you can incorporate features related to activity booking, trip planning, safety, community engagement, event listings, and ensuring a responsive mobile experience.

 ---